EvilFlowersCatalog/evilflowers-importer/README.md

 If you encounter issues, try the following:

+1. **Check the Log Panel**: The TUI includes a log panel at the bottom of the screen that displays detailed information about the application's operation.
+This can help identify issues.
+The log panel shows the most recent logs and automatically rotates to keep the display manageable.

-1. **Detailed Logging**: Use the `--verbose` flag to enable detailed logging, including:
+2. **Detailed Logging**: Use the `--verbose` flag to enable more detailed logging in the log panel, including:
    - Directory listings
    - File processing
    - Metadata extraction

-2. **Check Permissions**: Ensure you have read permissions for all directories and files you're trying to process.
+3. **Check Permissions**: Ensure you have read permissions for all directories and files you're trying to process.

-3. **Check File Structure**: The application expects a specific directory structure with text files in the Kramerius subdirectory and cover images in the Cover subdirectory.
+4. **Check File Structure**: The application expects a specific directory structure with text files in the Kramerius subdirectory and cover images in the Cover subdirectory.

-4. **API Key**: Ensure your OpenAI API key is valid and has sufficient credits.
+5. **API Key**: Ensure your OpenAI API key is valid and has sufficient credits.

 ## Notes